panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 numbers[Symbol.iterator](); // => object
 ```

 Invoking the expression `numbers[Symbol.iterator]()` shows that the array instance contains the special method `Symbol.iterator`.
-This makes the array conform to the Iterable protocol.
+This makes the array conform to the `Iterable` interface.

-The `numbers[Symbol.iterator]()` method must return the *iterator object* (which conforms to `Iterator` interface).
+The `numbers[Symbol.iterator]()` method must return the *iterator object*.

-The iterator object is the one that actually performs the iteration over the array item.
+The iterator object is the one that performs the iteration over the array items.
 Just call `iterator.next()` to access each item of the array!

 ```javascript
 const numbers = [1, 3, 4];